Murder of Paul Anlauf and Franz Lenck: Ghosts of Bülowplatz

-As the last survivor of the hit squad, Mielke would go on to lead the East German secret police, or Stasi, between 1957 and 1989.
+The last survivor of the hit squad, Mielke, went on to lead the East German secret police, or Stasi, between 1957 and 1989.

 In February 1992, Mielke was put on trial for the murders of Captains Anlauf and Lenck as well as the attempted murder of Senior Sergeant Willig.
 The evidence for Mielke's guilt was drawn from the original police files, the 1934 trial transcripts, and a handwritten memoir in which Mielke had admitted that "the Bülowplatz Affair" had been his reason for fleeing Germany.
 All had been found in Mielke's house safe during a police search in 1990.
 Mielke was believed to have kept the files for purposes of "blackmailing Honecker and other East German leaders."
 Former Associated Press reporter and White House Press Secretary John Koehler also testified about how Mielke had boasted of his involvement in the Bülowplatz murders during a confrontation at Leipzig in 1965.

 During his trial, Mielke appeared increasingly senile, admitting his identity but otherwise remaining silent, taking naps, and did not show much interest in the proceedings.
 In a widely publicized incident, Mielke appeared to mistake the presiding judge for a prison barber.
 When a journalist for Der Spiegel attempted to interview him in Plötzensee Prison, Mielke responded "I want to go back to my bed" ("Ich möchte in mein Bett zurück").
 Opinion was divided whether Mielke was suffering from senile dementia or was pretending in order to evade prosecution.

-After twenty months of one and a half hour daily sessions, Erich Mielke was convicted of two counts of murder and one of attempted murder.
+After twenty months of one-and-a-half-hour daily sessions, Erich Mielke was convicted of two counts of murder and one of attempted murder.
 On 26 October 1993, a panel of three judges and two jurors sentenced him to six years' imprisonment.
 In pronouncing sentence, Judge Theodor Seidel, told Mielke that he "will go down in history as one of the most fearsome dictators and police ministers of the 20th century."

 After being paroled due to his advanced age and poor mental health, Mielke died on 21 May 2000, aged 92, in a Berlin nursing home.
-On 8 June 2000, flowers and wreathes left on his grave were found ripped apart and the grave defaced.
+On 8 June 2000, flowers and wreaths left on his grave were found ripped apart and the grave defaced.
 The perpetrators of this vandalism were never caught.